Oussama Tannane: Göztepe

 On 8 January 2022, Tannane signed with Göztepe in Turkey.

 NEC

 On 21 June 2022, Tannane returned to the Netherlands and signed a two-year contract with former club Vitesse's local rivals NEC.
 Four minutes into his debut and first game back in the Eredivisie, Tannane let fly from the halfway line, beating the outstretched hands of Twente keeper Lars Unnerstall but narrowly missing the goal, instantly winning him over to the NEC faithful.

 Umm Salal

 On 22 June 2023, Tannane signed for Qatar Stars League club Umm Salal on a two-year deal.

 International career

 Tannane was born in Morocco, but moved to Netherlands at a young age.
 He represented the Netherlands U21s.
 In March 2016, he was called up to the Morocco national football team for 2017 Africa Cup of Nations qualification matches against Cape Verde, and made his debut on 26 March in a 1–0 win.

+He was part of Morocco's A' squad at the 2025 FIFA Arab Cup, where he scored the first goal from his own half in a 3–2 win after extra time over Jordan in the final.